ChristoGrab/orksy/README.md

 # Orksy

 Welcome to Orksy!
 Orksy is a fullstack clone of popular e-commerce site Etsy, themed around the Ork faction from the fictional Warhammer 40K universe.
+Users on Orksy are able to set up an online storefront via their profile page.
+The user's store serves as their gateway to creating, editing or deleting products to display on the site.

 ## Tech Stacks